California AB 1263: Firearm Parts Shipping

 If you’ve been considering upgrades to your Sig Sauer, check out our SIG P365 Fuse Upgrade Guide or browse our selection of Sig P365 accessories.

-Looking Ahead: The Future of Firearm Parts Shipping to California
+What Is the Future of Firearm Parts Shipping to California?

 AB 1263 represents another layer of regulation for California firearms owners.
 While the stated intent is to add accountability to firearm parts sales, the broad and sometimes vague language of the legislation has created uncertainty for both retailers and customers about exactly which products fall under its scope.